yorevs/homesetup/README.md

 ## Highlights

-HomeSetup was created to help users with the command line.
-The purpose was to create useful and easy-to-use features that speedup daily tasks such as, punching the clock, searching for strings and files, change directories, using git, gradle, docker, etc...
+HomeSetup was specifically developed to enhance the command line experience for users.
+Its primary objective is to provide useful and user-friendly features that expedite daily tasks, such as time tracking, string and file searching, directory navigation, and seamless integration with popular tools like Git, Gradle, Docker, and more.

+Key features of HomeSetup include:

-- Setup most commonly used configurations automatically.
+- Automated setup for commonly used configurations, ensuring a hassle-free initial setup.
-- Dozens of functions to help you configure your terminal and deal with your daily tasks.
+- A wide range of functions to simplify terminal configuration and streamline daily tasks.
-- Prompt with a mono-spaced font that supports [Font-Awesome](https://fontawesome.com/cheatsheet?from=io) icons.
+- A visually appealing prompt with a monospaced font that supports [Font-Awesome](https://fontawesome.com/) icons.
-- Highly customizable aliases, so, you dictate what mnemonics you want to use (use your own syntax).
-- Universal package manager helper to help installing application using recipes (**not only brew installs**).
+- Highly customizable **aliases**, allowing users to define their preferred syntax and mnemonics.
+- A **universal package manager** helper that facilitates the installation of applications using recipes, catering to various package managers _beyond normal package managers_.
-- Save your custom dotfiles on a [Firebase](https://console.firebase.google.com) and download it wherever you go.
+- The ability to save custom dotfiles on [Firebase](https://firebase.google.com/) and easily download them across different environments.
-- Small learning curve and a complete [User's Handbook](docs/handbook/USER_HANDBOOK.md).
+- Offers a short learning curve and provides a comprehensive [User's Handbook](docs/handbook/USER_HANDBOOK.md) for reference.
-- All code is licensed under [The MIT License](LICENSE.md), so, you can modify and use freely.
+- All code is licensed under The [MIT License](https://opensource.org/license/mit/), granting users the freedom to modify and use it as desired.
-- **NEW** <tab+shift> complete (using menu-complete) that will cycle though options.
+- New Tab completion with Shift key (using menu-complete) to cycle through options conveniently.
-- **NEW** visual way to **select**, **choose** and **input** data for your scripts (pure bash code).
-- **NEW** HomeSetup now works on Linux as well.
+- Intuitive visual interfaces for selecting, choosing, and inputting data within scripts.
+- Now supports Linux, expanding its compatibility to a wider range of operating systems.
-- **NEW** Try HomeSetup on a docker container before installing on your machine.
+- Can be tried on a [Docker](https://www.docker.com/) container before installing it on your local machine, ensuring a **risk-free trial**.

 ## Catalina moved from bash to zsh

-Latest version of MacOS comes with **zsh** as the _default shell_, but you can change it at any time with the following
-command:
+Starting with the _Catalina_ version of macOS, the default shell has been switched to **Zsh**.
+Nonetheless, you retain the flexibility to change the default shell back to bash.
+To accomplish this, you can utilize the following command:

 ```bash
 $ sudo chsh -s /bin/bash
 ```

-If apple decides to remove from next MacOS releases, you can always use Home-Brew's version.
-In this case, the path is
+If Apple decides to remove **Bash** from future macOS releases, you can always rely on Homebrew's version.
+In such cases, the path to the shell may differ.
+Here's an alternative approach:
-different:

 ```bash
 $ brew install bash